clara-j/media_cleaner/README.md

 #----------------------------------------------------------#
 # Advanced favorites configuration bitmask
 #     Requires 'keep_favorites_*=1'
-#  xxxxxxxA - keep audio tracks based on if the FIRST artist listed in the track's 'artist' metadata is favorited
+#  xxxxxxxA - keep_favorites_audio must be enabled; keep audio tracks based on if the FIRST artist listed in the track's 'artist' metadata is favorited
-#  xxxxxxBx - keep audio tracks based on if the FIRST artist listed in the tracks's 'album artist' metadata is favorited
+#  xxxxxxBx - keep_favorites_audio must be enabled; keep audio tracks based on if the FIRST artist listed in the tracks's 'album artist' metadata is favorited
-#  xxxxxCxx - reserved...
+#  xxxxxCxx - keep_favorites_audio must be enabled; keep audio tracks based on if the FIRST genre listed in the tracks's metadata is favorited
-#  xxxxDxxx - reserved...
+#  xxxxDxxx - keep_favorites_audio must be enabled; keep audio tracks based on if the FIRST genre listed in the album's metadata is favorited
-#  xxxExxxx - reserved...
+#  xxxExxxx - keep_favorites_episode must be enabled; keep episode based on if the FIRST genre listed in the series' metadata is favorited (work in progress...)
-#  xxFxxxxx - reserved...
+#  xxFxxxxx - keep_favorites_movie must be enabled; keep movie based on if the FIRST genre listed in the movie's metadata is favorited (work in progress...)
 #  xGxxxxxx - reserved...
 #  Hxxxxxxx - reserved...
 #  0 bit - disabled